 Rubsam M, Broussard JA, Wickstrom SA, Nekrasova O, Green KJ, and Niessen CM (2017a).
 Adherens Junctions and Desmosomes Coordinate Mechanics and Signaling to Orchestrate Tissue Morphogenesis and Function: An Evolutionary Perspective.
 Cold Spring Harb Perspect Biol10.1101/cshperspect.a029207.

 Rubsam M, Mertz AF, Kubo A, Marg S, Jungst C, Goranci-Buzhala G, Schauss AC, Horsley V, Dufresne ER, Moser M, Ziegler W, Amagai M, Wickstrom SA, and Niessen CM (2017b).
 E-cadherin integrates mechanotransduction and EGFR signaling to control junctional tissue polarization and tight junction positioning.
 Nat Commun 8, 1250.

 Weiland D, Brachvogel B, Hornig-Do HT, Neuhaus JFG, Holzer T, Tobin DJ, Niessen CM, Wiesner RJ, and Baris OR (2017).
 Imbalance of Mitochondrial Respiratory Chain Complexes in the Epidermis Induces Severe Skin Inflammation.
 J Invest Dermatol10.1016/j.jid.2017.08.019.

 Information from this funding period will not be updated anymore.
 New research related information is available here.

-Dept. of Dermatology / RG location - CECAD Building
+Department Cell Biology of the Skin / RG location - CECAD Building

 Principal Investigator - A 08